GrantdCongdon/Projects-Repository/README.md

 # MIT-Repository
-This repository is to showcase all of my major programming projects.
-Each branch will be a different project with all relavent programs that I used to make and test each project.
+This branch includes some of the programs relating to my early project exploring the shift register IC and how they work.